RealismusModding/FS17_seasons/README.md

 - Changed the weather system to fit the seasons
   - Rainy in autumn
   - Sunny in summer
-  - Snow and hail in winter.
+  - Snow and rain in winter.
 - Winters have longer nights than summers.
 In the winter it might be light only 8 hours while in summer it is near 17 hours.
 - Pedestrians do not spawn in the Winter.
 - When snow falls, tippers and shovels fill up.
 Put them in a shed (when the map has a snow mask) or activate the cover.
 - Snow will melt from tippers and shovels when it is not freezing outside.
 - Bunker Silo contents now take one third of a season to ferment.
+- Tree and bush textures will change with season and weather (trees drop their leaves when temperature becomes low etc.)

 ### Weather forecast
 - 7 day weather forecast
+- Hail may occur unexpectedly

 ### Crops
 - At the beginning of a new game, the mod will reset all fields to the harvested state.
 This is to simulate the fact that you just bought the farm and the fields haven't been worked since the last harvest.